Skip to main content

 Your physical body also offers early feedback.
 You might notice a reduction in generalized puffiness or bloating.
 This reflects a decrease in systemic inflammation and better fluid balance as your hormonal systems find a new equilibrium.
 Skin, a highly responsive organ, may begin to show changes.
 A decrease in adult acne or a subtle improvement in skin tone can be an early indicator of hormonal shifts, particularly the balancing of androgens and estrogens.

 Changes in digestion are also common.
 More regular bowel movements or a reduction in discomfort after meals suggest your gut microbiome is responding positively to nutritional changes.
-These initial, subtle shifts in sleep, mood, energy, and physical comfort are the foundational evidence that your are not just working, but are fundamentally recalibrating your body’s core operating systems from the inside out.
+These initial, subtle shifts in sleep, mood, energy, and physical comfort are the foundational evidence that your lifestyle changes are not just working, but are fundamentally recalibrating your body’s core operating systems from the inside out.

 Intermediate